projectcalico/calico/docs/kubernetes/KubernetesIntegration.md

 * #####Automatic Install

-   As of Calico v0.5.1, we have included a `--kubernetes` flag to the `calicoctl node` command that will automatically install the Calico-Kubernetes Plugin as you spin up a Calico Node.
+   As of Calico v0.5.1, we have included a `--kubernetes` flag to the `calicoctl node` command that will automatically install the Calico Network Plugin as you spin up a Calico Node.
    ```
    sudo ETCD_AUTHORITY=<ETCD_IP>:<ETCD_PORT> calicoctl node --ip=<NODE_IP> --kubernetes
    ```